The Wellness Market

 Speaker: Jamie Gold, CKD, CAPS, MCCWC

 How are you credentialed?
 Certified Kitchen and Bath Designer?
-Certified Living in Place Professional?
 Certified Interior Designer?
+Architect?
 Universal Design or Remodeling Specialist?
 How are you using your qualifications and interests to position yourself in the increasingly-competitive market and break through to new consumer or business-to-business sales opportunities?

 There’s no question that repeat business and referrals are ideal, but they may not help you break into lucrative new markets or grow your business at the pace you want.
 Even leveraging those can take strategic thinking to be the first resource in your prospects’ minds.